Medical Review by Jennie Stanford, MD, FAAFP, DipABOM

 Outlook

-When you learn how to communicate about and cope with your anger, you can help you avoid destructive behaviors like losing your temper, suppressing your emotions, or engaging in negative self-talk.
+When you learn how to communicate about and cope with your anger, you can help yourself avoid destructive behaviors, like losing your temper, suppressing your emotions, or engaging in negative self-talk.

 It’s essential to address your anger head-on, but it’s just as critical to seek help for your depression.
 When the two are tied together, as they often are, treating the depression can also effectively treat the anger.